iagox86/getout-montrehack/_posts/2023-05-11-introduction.md

 ## Debug symbols

-I've included binaries both with and without debug symbols - choose your own difficulty!
+I've included binaries both with and without debug symbols with each challenge - choose your own difficulty!
 Symbols shouldn't affect my exploitation (at least, my exploits work against binaries both with and without symbols).

 Because we only have limited time, I'd strongly suggest using the versions *with* debug symbols.

+## Hints

+I've included a bunch of hints in a column on the right.
+Some of the hints verge on spoilers, especially for the earlier levels.
+I try to outline at the top of the hint just how spoilery it's going to be.

+We have 3 hours to do something that I designed to take up to 48 hours, so you won't be judged at all for using all the hints!

 ## Target + backup plan